oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 Install TAO into your MAMP
 --------------------------

-You need now to download all tao files and copy it into your MAMP.
+You need now to download all TAO files and copy it into your MAMP.

 Please download one of these build packages: